Ahinsa Sthal, Mehrauli, New Delhi

 Mahavir Jayanti is the most important religious holiday in Jainism.

-In 2016, Mahavir Jayanti is listed as a holiday observed on 19 April in Andhra Pradesh, Chhattisgarh, Delhi, Gujarat, Haryana, Jammu and Kashmir, Jharkhand, Karnataka, Maharashtra, Manipur, Meghalaya, Madhya pradesh, Nagaland, Punjab, Rajasthan, Tamil Nadu, Uttarakhand, Uttar Pradesh.
+In 2020, Mahavir Jayanti is listed as a holiday observed on April 6th in Bihar, Chhattisgarh, Delhi, Gujarat, Haryana, Jharkhand, Karnataka, Maharashtra, Madhya pradesh, Punjab, Rajasthan, Tamil Nadu, Uttarakhand, Uttar Pradesh.

 This is a gazetted holiday which means that government offices and most businesses are closed.